owaist37/mundi.ai-frontend-fork-/docs/src/content/docs/en/guides/connecting-to-postgis.md

 description: Learn how to connect to a PostGIS database in Mundi for spatial data operations.
 ---

-# Connecting to PostGIS

 PostGIS is a powerful spatial database extension for PostgreSQL that enables you to store, query, and manipulate geographic data.
 This guide will walk you through connecting to a PostGIS database in Mundi.

 ## Prerequisites

 - A running PostGIS database
 - Database connection credentials (host, port, database name, username, password)
-- Network access to the PostGIS server
+- The PostGIS server must be accessible from the public internet (unless self-hosting)

 ## Connection Steps